wordeater/Invoke-CRTRequest/README.md

 How Certificate Transparency Works - https://certificate.transparency.dev/howctworks/

-Used to convert a string into an array - https://stackoverflow.com/questions/15927291/how-to-split-a-string-by-comma-ignoring-comma-in-double-quotes
+Used to convert a string with embedded double-quotes that contain commas into an array - https://stackoverflow.com/questions/15927291/how-to-split-a-string-by-comma-ignoring-comma-in-double-quotes

 This function creates another very tiny function called `Get-Timestamp` that is uses to create nice-looking timestamps on the output.